blueimp/jQuery-File-Upload/SECURITY.md

 The recommended way to do this is to configure the upload directory path to point outside of the web application root.
-Then the Webserver can be configured to serve files from the upload directory with their default static files handler only.
+Then the web server can be configured to serve files from the upload directory with their default static files handler only.

 Limiting file uploads to a whitelist of safe file types (e.g. image files) also